sentax-trader/docs/README.md

 - `plot.fill(buffer,{color:'red'})`
 - `plot.fill(buffer1, buffer2,{color:'red'})`

-** if second buffer was not defined, `0` would be used by default as second buffer
+** If the second buffer was not defined, `0` would be used by default as the second buffer
 ### props:
 - `string` color [linkTo]color mode types